kenziejgs/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-Analyzing the outcomes of various kickstarters with a focus on theater kickstarters
+### Analyzing the outcomes of theater Kickstarter campaigns
 ---
 ## Overview of Project
 This project utilized a dataset detailing the outcomes, initial dates, final dates, number of backers, and total pledged (among other variables) for a wide variety of Kickstarter campaigns.
 From within this dataset the client was primarily focused on the outcomes for Kickstarter campaigns in the theater world, specifically plays.
+The client is considering a Kickstarter campaign for their own US based play and is hoping for a successful campaign.
 In order to guide the client to a successful launch of their potential Kickstarter campaign, I wanted to demonstrate the outcome of various theater Kickstarters based upon their start date as well as their initial goal.

+The dataset utilized can be accessed here: [Kickstarter Challenge]()

 ## Analysis and Challenges
 #### Theater Outcomes by Launch Date